 Investments in marketable securities are stated at fair market value.
-Dividends, interest, and net gains or losses on investments of endowments and similar funds are reported in the statements of revenues and expenses; and changes in net position.
+Dividends, interest and net gains or losses on investments of endowments and similar funds are reported in the statements of revenues, expenses and changes in net position as non operating revenues (expenses).